adamchainz/django-upgrade/README.rst

 `django-codemod <https://django-codemod.readthedocs.io/en/latest/>`__ is a pre-existing, more complete Django auto-upgrade tool, written by Bruno Alla.
 Unfortunately its underlying library `LibCST <https://pypi.org/project/libcst/>`__ is particularly slow, making it annoying to run django-codemod on every commit and in CI.
-Additionally LibCST only advertises support up to Python 3.8 (at time of writing).

 django-upgrade is an experiment in reimplementing such a tool using the same techniques as the fantastic `pyupgrade <https://github.com/asottile/pyupgrade>`__.
 The tool leans on the standard library’s `ast <https://docs.python.org/3/library/ast.html>`__ and `tokenize <https://docs.python.org/3/library/tokenize.html>`__ modules, the latter via the `tokenize-rt wrapper <https://github.com/asottile/tokenize-rt>`__.